IBM/ansible-power-vios/README.md

 - Requires Ansible 2.0 or newer
 - For help installing Ansible, refer to the [Installing Ansible] section of the Ansible Documentation
 - For help installing the ibm.power\_vios collection, refer to the [install](docs/source/installation.rst) page of this project

+### ansible user for VIOS

+- Modules included in this collection require administrator rights to run.
+- It is recommended to create an ``ansible`` user with the proper level of privilege on the VIOS like this:
+- command(1): oem_setup_env
+- command(2): mkuser roles=PAdmin,CacheAdm,FSAdmin,pkgadm default_roles=PAdmin,CacheAdm,FSAdmin,pkgadm ansible
+- To connect to the VIOS using this `ansible` user, specify `user: ansible` in the playbook or `ansible_user=ansible` in the inventory.

 ### Python